Carbon fiber reinforced polymer: Civil engineering

 If a column is circular (or nearly so) an increase in axial capacity is also achieved by wrapping.
 In this application, the confinement of the CFRP wrap enhances the compressive strength of the concrete.
 However, although large increases are achieved in the ultimate collapse load, the concrete will crack at only slightly enhanced load, meaning that this application is only occasionally used.
 Specialist ultra-high modulus CFRP (with tensile modulus of 420 GPa or more) is one of the few practical methods of strengthening cast iron beams.
 In typical use, it is bonded to the tensile flange of the section, both increasing the stiffness of the section and lowering the neutral axis, thus greatly reducing the maximum tensile stress in the cast iron.

 In the United States, prestressed concrete cylinder pipes (PCCP) account for a vast majority of water transmission mains.
 Due to their large diameters, failures of PCCP are usually catastrophic and affect large populations.
 Approximately 19000 mi of PCCP were installed between 1940 and 2006.
 Corrosion in the form of hydrogen embrittlement has been blamed for the gradual deterioration of the prestressing wires in many PCCP lines.
 Over the past decade, CFRPs have been used to internally line PCCP, resulting in a fully structural strengthening system.
 Inside a PCCP line, the CFRP liner acts as a barrier that controls the level of strain experienced by the steel cylinder in the host pipe.
 The composite liner enables the steel cylinder to perform within its elastic range, to ensure the pipeline's long-term performance is maintained.
 CFRP liner designs are based on strain compatibility between the liner and host pipe.

-CFRPs are more costly materials than commonly used their counterparts in the construction industry, glass fiber-reinforced polymers (GFRPs) and aramid fiber-reinforced polymers (AFRPs), though CFRPs are, in general, regarded as having superior properties.
+CFRPs are more costly materials than their commonly used counterparts in the construction industry, glass fiber-reinforced polymers (GFRPs) and aramid fiber-reinforced polymers (AFRPs), though CFRPs are, in general, regarded as having superior properties.
 Much research continues to be done on using CFRPs both for retrofitting and as an alternative to steel as reinforcing or prestressing materials.
 Cost remains an issue and long-term durability questions still remain.
 Some are concerned about the brittle nature of CFRPs, in contrast to the ductility of steel.
 Though design codes have been drawn up by institutions such as the American Concrete Institute, there remains some hesitation among the engineering community about implementing these alternative materials.
 In part, this is due to a lack of standardization and the proprietary nature of the fiber and resin combinations on the market.